What Is a Class 3 Ebike? Speed, Power & Legal Guide

 The 750-Watt Standard

 In the United States, the motor on a Class 3 e-bike is legally limited to 750 watts of power.
+That 750 W ceiling aligns with federal consumer rules on e-bike power and safety and ensures consistent performance for hill climbing and sustained speeds; motors above this risk reclassification as mopeds or motorcycles with much heavier legal requirements.
 This isn't a random number - it's the federal limit set for consumer e-bikes by the Consumer Product Safety Commission.
 A 750W motor, which equals about one horsepower, provides strong power for quick acceleration and for climbing steep hills, even for heavier riders or those carrying cargo.

 Pedal Assist Only